The Lipid Compositions of Animal Tissues

 In animal tissues, the structural lipid components such as the phospholipids tend to be rather constant in composition under the normal physiological conditions so meaningful comparisons between different organs can often be made.
 On the other hand, the proportions of the simple lipids, especially the triacylglycerols, can vary greatly according to the dietary or physiological state of the animal, and this information is not always recorded in papers.
 Where possible, data are presented for the liver, because it contains all the important lipid classes and because of the central position of this organ in lipid metabolism.
 Fish lipids are discussed only briefly here, but Ackman has edited a two-volume work on lipids of marine origin [1].

-Some representative data on the lipid composition of selected tissues from the rat, a common model animal for biological experimentation, are shown in Table 1.
-Those lipids listed are by far the most abundant in these tissues, and they are those most often seen in other organs, although other minor lipids can have biologival relevance.
-Lipids present at relatively low concentrations only, such as most of the lysophospholipids, phosphatidic acid, polyphosphoinositides and ceramides, were not determined in these analyses, although they are of course of great metabolic relevance.
+Some representative data on the lipid composition of selected tissues from the rat, a common model animal for experimentation, are shown in Table 1.
+Those lipids listed are by far the most abundant in these tissues, and they are those most often seen in other organs, although other minor lipids can have biological relevance.
+Lipids present at relatively low concentrations only, such as most of the lysophospholipids, phosphatidic acid, polyphosphoinositides and ceramides, were not determined in these analyses, although they are of course of great metabolic importance.
 Nor were the diacyl, alkylacyl and alkenylacyl forms of the phospholipids distinguished.
 For comparison purposes, I have listed relative rather than absolute amounts.

 Table 1.
 The composition of the lipid classes (weight % of the total) in rat heart, liver, erythrocytes and plasmaa.